tungpatrick/ellognea-ptung-mental-health/milestone4_writeup.md

 ![](img/use_case.PNG)

-Secondly, we improved the aesthetics of the graph:
+Secondly, we improved the aesthetics of the graphs:
 - We made them smaller so they can all fit into a full screen window without scrolling.
 - We enhanced the readability of the plots titles by removing the borders and the colored background.
 - We removed the unnecessary extra space between the X-axis and the graphs as we do not have any negative values.